-This unit explores the nature of myths and legends, for example, the Trojan War.
+This unit explores the nature of myths and legends of Ancient Greece.
 Students will explore the way myths and legends are represented in oral tradition, art, architecture, drama and literature.
-The focus is on Ancient Greece

-- Gods, heroes, and monsters

-- Myths and archaeology
+- Gods, heroes, and monsters - Myths and archaeology practice

-- Myths in classical cultures

 Unit 2 Classical Worlds